arianaberger/time-tracker-app-js/NOTES.md

 + got FB login working - position is blank though, remove?

 - fix entries: only display the user's entries
-- what is wrong with projects? and clients
 - just make clients and projects belong to 1 user!!

 To-Do: